Breast cancer and men

 Breast Cancer can affect men in two ways…

-Many are supporting family members and friends following a diagnosis and, what most people don’t realise, is there are some men coping with the experience of being diagnosed with breast cancer themselves.
+Many men are supporting family members and friends following a diagnosis and, many people don’t realise, is there are some men coping with the experience of being diagnosed with breast cancer themselves.

 Many people are unaware that men can develop breast cancer because they don’t consider men to have breasts.
 In fact, both women and men have breast tissue and the symptoms, diagnosis and treatment of breast cancer are similar, but the risk and causes do vary slightly.
 Age is a factor and older men are particularly at risk.